Three people fishing at sunset from a boat in Fushimi Provincial Park.

 Mississagi Provincial Park

-Spring and early summer is the best time to launch powerboats into Semiwite Lake to fish for lake trout.
-Other smaller lakes in the park are accessible by portage trail and promise catches of brook trout.
+Spring and early summer are the best times to launch powerboats into Semiwite Lake to fish for lake trout.
+Other smaller lakes in the park are accessible by portage trail and offer opportunities for catching brook trout.

 Location: Highway 639, Elliot Lake